Barbados threadsnake: Description

 The average total length (including tail) of T. carlae adults is approximately 10 cm (3.94 inches), with the largest specimen found to date measuring 10.4 cm (4.09 inches) in total length.
 The snake is said by Hedges to be "about as wide as a spaghetti noodle."
-The photograph above shows L. carlae on a quarter dollar, a coin with a diameter of 24.26 mm (0.955 inches).
-The specimen weighed 0.6 grams.

 T. carlae is distinguished from the similar Indotyphlops braminus by its dorsal lines and shorter length.

 Diet

 T. carlae is thought to feed primarily on a diet of termites and ant larvae.

 Reproduction

 Threadsnakes (Leptotyphlopidae) are oviparous, laying eggs to reproduce.
 The female of this snake species, T. carlae, produces only one large egg at a time.
 The emerging offspring is about half the length of the mother.

 Small species of snakes such as T. carlae have relatively large new-born offspring compared to adults.
 The offspring of the largest snakes are only one-tenth the length of an adult, whereas offspring of the smallest snakes typically are one-half the length of an adult (see figure).
-The tiny snakes produce only one, massive egg – relative to the size of the mother.